 To Gaudí, a building was a complete work of art.
 Hence, he often designed every smallest detail even inside the building himself.
 In these designs, he united blacksmithing, carpentry, mosaics, and glass art in an ingenious way.

-For his structures, he often used the principle of hanging models for the construction of the load-bearing walls.
+For his structures, he often used the principle of hanging models for the construction of load-bearing walls.
 This enabled him to create complex shapes with minimal effort since only compressive forces occur in the vaults.
 The arches Gaudí used were based on the principle of an upside-down chain line.
 This method became famous as the Catalan vault.

 Antoni Gaudí i Cornet